Woljtek/monitoring/trace-processor/README.md

 #### Alias

-'product' table store informations of product that are used as output and/or input of a process.
+The 'product' table stores informations of product that are used as output and/or input of a process.
 To define in which case a product is used in a processing two additional table exists:
 - 'input_list_internal' which is used to store product used as input of a process
 - 'output_list' which is used to store product used as output of a process

-In configuration file, the way to indicate that a product entity must be used to reference 'input_list_internal' entity or output_list is to use an alias.
-Below configuration give an example of how to configure such case:
+In the configuration file, the way to indicate that a product entity must be used to reference 'input_list_internal' entity or output_list is to use an alias.
+The configuration file below gives an example of how to configure such a case:
 ```yaml
 ingestions:
   -